With Arrival of Fall, Pests Seek Shelter IndoorsNPMA Staff

 property by gnawing through wires, which can cause house fires, and

 nesting in insulation.
-Cockroaches also spread disease
+Cockroaches also spread disease and their

-especially in young children.
+young children.
 Brown recluse

 spiders will bite if threatened, injecting venom that can be